tryretool/retool-onpremise/README.md

 <br>

-Below are the instructions for deploying with Docker Compose, see [our docs](https://docs.retool.com/docs/deploy-guide-overview) for more specific details for [AWS](https://docs.retool.com/docs/deploy-with-aws-ec2), [GCP](https://docs.retool.com/docs/deploy-with-gcp), or [Azure](https://docs.retool.com/docs/deploy-with-azure-vm), as well as for deploying with [Helm](https://docs.retool.com/docs/deploy-with-helm), [Kubernetes](https://docs.retool.com/docs/deploy-with-kubernetes), or [ECS](https://docs.retool.com/docs/deploy-with-ecs-fargate).
+Below are the instructions for deploying with Docker Compose, see [our docs](https://docs.retool.com/self-hosted) for more specific details, including deploying with [Kubernetes](https://docs.retool.com/self-hosted/self-managed/tutorials/kubernetes) or [Helm](https://docs.retool.com/self-hosted/self-managed/tutorials/kubernetes/kubernetes-helm).
 Check out our [Community Forums](https://community.retool.com/) if you have questions or issues, and see our [deprecated-onpremise repo](https://github.com/tryretool/deprecated-onpremise) if you need to reference legacy deployment instructions.

 <br>